brianglass/anastasis/files/wed03mc.md

 Theotokion.

-You stood watching Christ, whom you had borne, lifted up on the Cross, O Immaculate, and you cried: Do not make me childless, whom you preserved pureÃ¢Â€Âš even after childbirth
+You stood watching Christ, whom you had borne, lifted up on the Cross, O Immaculate, and you cried: Do not make me childless, whom you preserved pureâ€š even after childbirth

  \[<span class="style13">Cross-Theotokion.</span> When at the judgement seat of Christ I am about to be judged, ap-pear as my defender, delivering me from every torment by your fervent intercession.\]